Collection Development Guide

 Local Sanity Tests

-Sanity tests are executed using the test-sanity
+Sanity tests are executed using the test-sanity make target.

 make test-sanity